labrujasiete/WineSip-Presentation/README.md

 - Firebase Firestore is used for storing and managing wine-related data.
 - Firebase Storage is utilized for handling media assets.

+ - HomePage and Profile: The HomePage or Profile page on our app is your gateway to a personalized wine-tasting experience.
+Here, users can find their profile picture, username, and a quick snapshot of their wine journey, including the number of tasted wines and favorites.
+The app suggests new wines based on their preferences, making wine discovery a breeze.
+For those eager to expand their collection, there's a prominent "Taste New Wine" button, ensuring effortless wine cataloging.
+However, one of the standout features is the list of "Previous Wines Tasted."
+Each wine in this list is a portal to a treasure trove of tasting information, allowing users to revisit and review their past wine experiences with a simple click.
+It's a vital tool for refining their palate and making informed wine choices in the future.

+  - Taste New Wine Page: Our "Taste New Wine" page is the ultimate hub for wine enthusiasts to document their wine experiences with precision.
+Users can begin by capturing a picture of their wine bottle, instantly adding a visual touch to their tasting notes, followed by selecting key details such as grape variety, vintage, and region.
+What sets our app apart is the innovative approach to aroma selection.
+With over 100 primary and secondary aromas represented by unique icons, users can accurately capture the essence of their wine's bouquet.
+Additionally, 5 intuitive range sliders allow for effortless categorization of 'body', 'sweetness', 'tannin', 'acidity', and 'alcohol'.
+To provide a comprehensive tasting profile, we offer three text input boxes for "Visual observation," "Nose," and "Mouth."
+These text boxes allow users to describe and detail their sensory experiences.
+As part of our future plans, we are looking to integrate a Speech-to-Text feature for even greater ease and convenience in recording your wine impressions.

 ## Future Development

 In the future, we have ambitious plans to further enhance the Wine Tasting App with advanced features that cater to wine connoisseurs and enthusiasts:

+### Virtual Cellar (My Cellar)

+Introducing WineSip's premium feature, the Virtual Cellar.
+Designed for wine aficionados, it simplifies wine collection management.
+Scan labels or enter wine details effortlessly, customize categories, and benefit from storage guidance.
+Keep tasting notes and engage with a vibrant wine community.
+Whether you're a seasoned collector or a casual enthusiast, the Virtual Cellar enhances your wine-tasting journey.
+Stay tuned for pricing and release updates as we bring this feature to life.

 ### Wine Label Recognition